- Undergraduate Admissions+

 Pembroke has a strong reputation for music and its students - whatever their subject - are encouraged to explore their skills and interests.

 The JCR has a Music rep who coordinates an active programme of events throughout the academic year.
-Contact the the JCR rep Calum Spiller for more information about music at Pembroke.
+Contact the the JCR Music and Drama reps, Samuel Hopkins and Anna Zakonyi for more information about music at Pembroke.

-There are several music groups which students can become involved with including Pembroke College Music Society (PCMS), Master’s Recitals, the College Choir and Pembroke Chamber Singers.
+There are several music groups which students can become involved with including Pembroke College Music Society (PCMS), Master’s Recitals, the College Choir.

 Pembroke College Music Society hosts lunchtime music recitals each week throughout term, featuring current students, past students and professional musicians who are invited to perform in the Pichette Auditorium.